 In order to make the most of Accepted or Admitted Student Days, there are a few things that your student can do.

 - Reread as much material as possible about the school (brochures, mailings, website) and jot down any questions that come up.
 This will be the opportunity to ask those questions.

 - Find out the schedule of the day and create a plan.
 The schedule itself may help your student see what the college feels is important and wants to show off.

 - If possible, arrange for an overnight visit on campus.
 This will be the opportunity to view student life more informally.

 - Try to arrange for some time at the beginning or end of the day to see the surrounding area.
 Get a feel for the environment.

 - Arrange any extra meetings that might be helpful.
 Do you need to schedule something with Financial Aid?
-Does your student want to meet with a faculty member in his department?
+Does your student want to meet with a faculty member in their department?
 Does your student need to meet with a Disabilities Officer or other special personnel.
 Try to arrange these meetings ahead of time.

 - Anticipate that the day itself may be highly structured and possibly crowded.
 There may be many students attending.
 The experience of this day may not be typical of the experience of attending the school once the crowds leave.